Tutorial: Nonprofits and Charities

 The law also requires that any organization with tax-exempt status provide a copy of its form 990 for inspection by any member of the public who requests it.

 So you can go to the office of a tax-exempt organization and request to see a copy of its form 990.
-They cannot charge you for looking at the form, but they can request payment for making photocopies.
+They cannot charge you for looking at the form, but they can charge you for the cost of making photocopies.

 IRS Form 990s Online

-Several websites make available online copies of form 990s filed by tax exempt nonprofit organizations.
+Several websites make available online copies of the form 990s filed by tax exempt nonprofit organizations.

-The GuideStar site has a searchable database of nearly 2 million nonprofit organizations that includes electronic copies of their form 990 filings with the IRS.
+The GuideStar site has a searchable database of millions of nonprofit organizations that includes electronic copies of their form 990 filings with the IRS.
 To view documents on the GuideStar site you'll have to register, but it's free.

 Once you're registered, at the main GuideStar page just enter the name or part of the name of a nonprofit in the search box.